milanwiedemann/suddengains/README.md

                             multiple_sg_select = "first")
 ```

-If you are interested in extracting other measures around the time of the sudden gain you can use the  `extract_values()` function:
+If you are interested in extracting other measures around the time of the sudden gain you can use the  `extract_values()` function.
+You need to be familiar with the [pipe](https://magrittr.tidyverse.org/) ` %>% ` operator to understand the examples.

 ```r
 # Extract values of PDS values around the sudden gain (BDI)